Cornell-MAE-UG/sp26-portfolio-markhnguyen27/_projects/2026-nutcracker-beam-modeling.md

 ## Discussion

-When looking over my two designs as a whole, several questions came to mind about usability/feasability, restraints, and design requirements.<br>
+When looking over my design as a whole, one main question came to mind about the logicallity of my design<br>

-**First, when looking at design A:** the small size of the nutcracker creates a device whose usage is limited in scope, and would fit awkwardly in a hand.
-The relatively large gap between the grips would cause awkward holding and the inability to optimize grip strength simply due to its wide stature.
-Some solutions to fixing this, for later consideration, would be to ensure the nut is secured further from joint A, as this would create an overall longer device, but a device more suitable for human use.
-Overall, the design is largely restrained in usage, being limited to very specific or smaller dimensions of Macademia Nut.
-It is awkward to hold/use, and the design requirements are met, but are to a minimum.

-**Second, when looking at design B:** the shifting of the macademia nut to being further from joint A led to a device that was longer, yet less "tall" when breaking the nut.
-Working within the restrictions of the max stroke length of the linear actuator, the distance from joint to nut had to become longer.
-This design, overall, is feasible and has the benefit of having a solid base that the nut is cracked onto.
-When comparing this design to the design of part A, the dimensions say that part A is more practical, but when comparing Mechanical Advantages, it is clear that design B has a better ratio of Length-Force.
-Overall, this design is also limited in use because it was design specifically for the requirements of a macademia nut without any flexability, but its design is easier for human use as it does not require an awkward grip width.

-**In the end,** when considering true practical application, design B is more user friendly as it allows for all people, regardless of hand size or grip strength, to be able to successfully crack open a macademia nut for a snack.
+**First, when looking at the Final Design Above:** the small size of the Cross Section of the "beam" used seemed irrational, but then I took into consideration the large Youngs Modulus of Stainless Steel, the sizing became more practical.
+Additionally, the thin beam overall makes sense as this is the Minimum viable structure that fullfills the nutcracker requirements.
+It does not have any "Factor of Safety" as it is the most efficient design I created under perfect hypothetical conditions.

+**In the end,** when considering true practical application of my Nutcracker device, mathematically I would work under perfect conditions, but constant usage would eventually wear down the material, causing failure by beam bending.
+In a hypothetical world, however, it does remain the minimum viable product for project success.

 ## Sources